alec-borman/TenutoNotationLanguage/README.md

-# Tenuto Reference Compiler (`tenutoc`)

-> **A programming language for music.** > What HTML did for documents, what Markdown did for writing, what Mermaid did for diagrams — Tenuto does for music.

----

 ## The Vision

 Music notation has been stuck for centuries.
 First, it was trapped on paper.
 Then it got locked inside bloated, machine‑generated XML that no human can read or write.
-MIDI captured performances but threw away the music's structure — its measures, key signatures, and tuplets.
+MIDI captured performances but threw away the music's structure.
 Modern DAWs gave us total control over audio but locked our compositions inside proprietary, unreadable black boxes.

-Every digital music format forced a compromise between the acoustic and the electronic.
+And now, AI music generation has arrived as a "slot machine."
+You prompt a model, and it spits out a flattened, uneditable `.wav` file.
+If the vibe is perfect but the snare is slightly too loud, or you want to change a specific chord inversion in the chorus?
+You can't.
+You have to reroll the prompt and pray the black box gives you something usable.

 **Tenuto v3.0.0 changes everything.**

-This isn't just another file format.
-It's a complete reimagining of how we write, share, and understand music.
-It unifies the classical sheet music paradigm with modern electronic digital signal processing (DSP).
-It's:
+Tenuto is a deterministic, declarative language that unifies classical sheet music with modern electronic digital signal processing (DSP).
+It is designed to be the ultimate bridge between human composers, software compilers, and Artificial Intelligence.

-* **A language** — clean, expressive, and designed for humans.
-* **A compiler** — turning your ideas into sound, MIDI, and ink with mathematical precision.
-* **A philosophy** — separating *what* the music is from *how* it looks or sounds.
-* **A bridge** — connecting composers to producers, AI collaborators to human performers, and the past to the future.

-Tenuto is to music what HTML is to the web: the foundation everyone builds on.
-It's what every composer and producer who ever dreamed of writing music as code has been waiting for.
+## The Holy Grail of AI Music

+Large Language Models (LLMs) think in tokens.
+Every token is precious.

+Where MusicXML burns over a thousand tokens on a single measure of music, Tenuto uses twenty.
+Because Tenuto is incredibly token-efficient and semantically dense, **an LLM can hold an entire multi-track song's logic in its working memory without losing the plot.**

+Tenuto turns AI from a random audio generator into a deterministic, collaborative studio engineer.
+Imagine the workflow:

+1. **The Prompt:** You ask an LLM for a funky, Daft Punk-style track.
+2. **The Generation:** The AI writes Tenuto code.
+It sets up a 110 BPM pocket groove, defines a `style=synth` sub-bass with a heavy sidechain mapped to the kick, and uses Euclidean tuplets for a syncopated hi-hat pattern.
+3. **The Playback:** You compile it instantly to hear the track.
+4. **The Iteration:** You tell the AI, *"The groove is too stiff, and the bass needs more glide."*
+5. **The Edit:** The AI doesn't hallucinate a new audio file.
+It simply edits the code—adding a global `swing: 66`, dropping a `.pull(15ms)` on the snare to drag it behind the beat, and adding `.glide(100ms)` to the bass notes.

+You get the infinite creative brainstorming of AI, paired with the absolute, surgical precision of a text-based DAW.

 ---

-## Why Tenuto?
+## Use Cases

-Let's look at the options we've had until now:

-* **MusicXML** is a visual straitjacket.
-It cares about where ink sits on a page, not the music itself.
-It's incredibly verbose — a single measure of polyphony can take over a thousand tokens.
-You can't edit it by hand.
-You can't put it in version control and see what changed.
-* **MIDI** is a mechanical ghost.
-It records button presses and slider movements, but it forgets everything about musical structure.
-Measures?
-Gone.
-Key signatures?
-Gone.
-* **DAW projects** are proprietary black boxes.
-Open a project from ten years ago and it's gibberish.
-Open it in a different DAW and it's useless.
-Your music gets locked inside software that might not exist tomorrow.
-* **ASCII tab** is readable but rhythmically ambiguous.
-You can see the notes, but you can't tell exactly when to play them.

-Tenuto solves all of this by going back to first principles: **What does music actually need to represent?**

-* Pitch — including microtones and continuous portamento glides.
-* Rhythm — as exact fractions, but with millisecond-accurate micro-timing for the "pocket."
-* Instrumentation — from classical violins to ADSR synth basses and granular audio samples.
-* Articulation, expression, and dynamic signal routing (sidechaining).
-* Structural flow — repeats, jumps, codas.

-Nothing more.
-Nothing less.
+Tenuto is built for anyone who believes music should be readable, editable, and future-proof.

+### 🤖 AI-Assisted Composition

+For AI developers and prompt engineers, Tenuto is the missing native language for music generation.
+It provides a token-efficient, LL(1) parseable grammar that allows models to generate, analyze, and iteratively edit multi-track music deterministically.

+### 🎛️ Electronic Producers & Beatmakers

+Write Euclidean rhythms (`(k):3/8`), trigger granular sample slices (`.slice(4)`), execute continuous 808 pitch glides (`.glide()`), and write invisible LFO automation curves for sidechain ducking—all directly from a text editor, without fighting a DAW piano roll.

+### 🎼 Classical Composers & Engravers

+Write your symphonies in plain text.
+Tenuto encodes musical intent natively, supporting microtonality, tuplets, polyphonic voices, and structural repeats.
+Compile your code directly into MusicXML for use in Dorico/Sibelius, or output pristine MIDI.

+### 👩‍🏫 Educators & Music Theorists

+Teach music theory using clean, readable code.
+Tenuto strips away graphical accidents and proprietary software, leaving only the pure logic of the music.
+It is perfect for algorithmic analysis and generating educational worksheets.

+### 💾 Archivists

+Proprietary DAW project files from ten years ago are often unopenable today.
+Tenuto is plain text.
+A century from now, musicians will be able to open a Tenuto file and see exactly what you intended to write.

 ---